 We all know that school education is an important part of a child’s growth and development.
 However, school does not suit every child; some might find the structure hard to navigate, the academic references nonsensical, or the format of learning difficult to understand.

-STEAM learning is an alternative method for mastering the subjects of science, technology, engineering, art, and mathematics.
+STEAM learning is an alternative method for mastering the subjects of science, technology, engineering, nursing, art, and mathematics.
 It involves hands-on projects and practical activities, relating abstract concepts to real life situations, so that children can see exactly how these important subjects relate to the every day.

 Our Play Leaders wrote this handy guide to STEAM learning, so you know exactly what we get up to at our Before and After School Clubs: